Kieran Lloyd: Career

-A youth product of Liverpool since the age of 8, Lloyd moved to the youth academy of Wigan Athletic in January 2019.
+A youth product of Liverpool since the age of eight, Lloyd moved to the youth academy of Wigan Athletic in January 2019.
 On 30 June 2021, he signed his first professional contract with Wigan Athletic.
 He made his professional debut with Wigan in a 1–1 (7–8) EFL Cup penalty shootout win over Hull City on 10 August 2021.

 In October 2021, he joined National League North side AFC Fylde on a short-term loan deal, where he linked up with former Latics U23 coach Nick Chadwick.

+In August 2024, Lloyd joined Cymru Premier club Bala Town following his release from Wigan Athletic.

+In June 2025 he signed for Bury.